E3 2018: Roundup Of All The Biggest News

 Comments

-E3 — the Electronic Entertainment Expo — officially kicks off on Monday, June 12, right in our backyard at the Los Angeles Convention Center.
-Ahead of that, video game companies have been busy with rumors and announcements.
-Here’s a quick roundup of everything that’s currently happening at E3.
+E3 — the Electronic Entertainment Expo — officially kicks off tomorrow, — Monday, June 12 — right in our backyard at the Los Angeles Convention Center.
+But the video game action is already heating up.
+Big names such as EA have already talked about their upcoming plans — and those plans are big.

 Be sure to check out all of the E3 coverage this week at GameSpot.